iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.11.0 (277204)/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.nsw.service 2 reviews"/>
 </p>

+> Licence was on the app untill update now it just sits there trying to link my account which is linked because the vouchers are shown.
+Churned through 50%of my phones battery and made phone super hot trying to do this.<br> :date: __2021-06-08 01:25:56__

 > The app keeps rejecting my login details when I'm adding my license.
 Frustrating!
 I know my details are correct and have reset my phone (samsung A52) and still no luck.<br> :date: __2021-06-05 03:25:33__